Deputies: Trio drove U-Haul truck across Louisiana, stealing high-end lawn equipment

 BATON ROUGE - Three people were arrested Friday after a cross-state crime spree targeting home improvement stores in several parishes.

-The East Baton Rouge Sheriff's Office says Nathaniel Vessel, Fredricka Jackson and Mark Seymore were arrest Friday in Baton Rouge.
+The East Baton Rouge Sheriff's Office says Nathaniel Vessel, Fredricka Jackson and Mark Seymore were arrested Friday in Baton Rouge.

 According to the sheriff's office, the three were caught after thefts at multiple Home Depots in East Baton Rouge.
 Investigators recognized the three suspects seen in surveillance video from multiple past cases.